ohmyzsh/ohmyzsh/plugins/sudo/README.md

 # sudo

 This plugin adds a shortcut to easily add or remove `sudo` from the command line when pressing <kbd>Esc</kbd> twice.
-It also adds a function to be able to run zsh functions with sudo.
+It also adds an alias and a function to be able to run aliases and functions with sudo.

 To use it, add `sudo` to the plugins array in your zshrc file: